suborbital/docs/website/docs/compute/get-started.md

 Choose an option: 1

-To create or edit a function, enter its name (or FQFN): new-fn
+To create or edit a function, enter its name (or FQFN): hello
 ```

 This will allow you to create functions and use the Compute editor locally